SALVE: Sparse Autoencoder-Latent Vector Editing for Mechanistic Control of Neural Networks: Abstract

 \section{Abstract}

 Deep neural networks achieve impressive performance but remain difficult to interpret and control.
-We present \textbf{SALVE} (Sparse Autoencoder-Latent Vector Editing), a unified "discover, validate, and control" framework that bridges mechanistic interpretability and model editing.
+We present \textbf{SALVE} (Sparse Autoencoder-Latent Vector Editing), a framework bridging mechanistic interpretability and model editing.
 Using an $\ell_1$-regularized autoencoder, we learn a sparse, model-native feature basis without supervision.
 We validate these features with Grad-FAM, a feature-level saliency mapping method that visually grounds latent features in input data.
 Leveraging the autoencoder's structure, we perform precise and permanent weight-space interventions, enabling continuous modulation of both class-defining and cross-class features.
-We further derive a critical suppression threshold, $\alpha_{\text{crit}}$, quantifying each class’s reliance on its dominant feature, supporting fine-grained robustness diagnostics.
-Our approach is validated on both convolutional (ResNet-18) and transformer-based (ViT-B/16) models, demonstrating consistent, interpretable control over their behavior.
-This work contributes a principled methodology for turning feature discovery into actionable model edits, advancing the development of transparent and controllable AI systems.
+We further derive a critical suppression threshold, $\alpha_{\text{crit}}$, quantifying each class’s reliance on its dominant feature to support fine-grained robustness diagnostics.
+Our approach is validated on convolutional (ResNet-18) and transformer-based (ViT-B/16) models, demonstrating consistent, interpretable control.